bbauska/CSS-Notes4Pros/README.md

 <pre><code><b>&lt;div&gt;&lt;/div&gt;</b></code></pre>

-In the above example there is an element with an image as its background.
-The mask that is applied on the image (using CSS) makes it look as though it is fading out from left to right.
+<p>In the above example there is an element with an image as its
+background.
+The mask that is applied on the image (using CSS) makes it look as though it is fading out from left to right.</p>

-The masking is achieved by using a linear-gradient that goes from white (on the left) to transparent (on the right) as the mask.
-As it is an alpha mask, image becomes transparent where the mask is transparent.
+<p>The masking is achieved by using a linear-gradient that goes from
+white (on the left) to transparent (on the right) as the mask.
+As it is an alpha mask, image becomes transparent where the mask is transparent.</p>

 <h4>Output without the mask:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->